 High Meadows is a school for you to enjoy alongside your child.
 Plentiful opportunities exist for parents and family members to volunteer and share in the joy of their child’s school journey.
 Parents enjoy being part of our community by participating in our parent association, coming in to cook and garden, attending family events and camp outs, and surprising their child as the ‘mystery reader’ in class!

 High Meadows is a school that places high value on the experience and preservation of childhood.
 Our goal is not to rush students into a high-pressure academic setting, rather to create an environment where school and learning are synonymous with joy, discovery and growth.
-Visit one of our Early Years classrooms and you will see students who feel at home and comfortable in their space, who feel confident in their developing skills, and who are at liberty to let their curiosity guide their learning.
+Visit our Kindergarten and First Grade classrooms and you will see students who feel at home and comfortable in their space, who feel confident in their developing skills, and who are at liberty to let their curiosity guide their learning.
 Our developmental approach to early childhood education and low student-teacher ratios allow each child to reach his or her academic potential, to feel empowered as a learner, and to grow as a well-rounded individual who cares deeply about connection and community.

 Our Early Years students spend bountiful amounts of time enjoying our beautiful 42 acre campus learning and playing in nature.
 Young children need movement, play and time to develop friendships to grow and thrive.
 Our daily schedule provides ample recess and free-play opportunities to meet these social and physical needs.
 A wide variety of Connections Classes provide an introduction to a wide variety of experiences that augment their daily school experience.